Piano Concerto No. 8 (Ries)

-The Piano Concerto No. 8 in A-flat major, Op.
+The Piano Concerto No. 8 in A♭ major, Op.
 151 "Gruss an den Rhein" (French: "Salut au Rhin") (English: "Greetings to the Rhine"), by Ferdinand Ries was composed around 1826 and published in 1829 by Simrock.
 While still showing the structural influence of Beethoven's piano concertos, the writing for the piano is more akin to that of later composers such as Chopin, Mendelssohn & Schumann.

 Composition history

 Ries composed this work in 1826, some two years after his return from England and approximately two years after the publication of the last of his early piano concerti (Opp.
 123 & 132).
 Allan Badley comments that this would most likely make it the seventh of Ries's eight piano concertos to be written.
 (Note: Concerto no. 8 refers to the order of publication, not composition, and likewise for all of Ries's concertos.)
 As he was no longer an active concert pianist publication by N. Simrock, bearing a dedication to Godefroi Weber followed within a year.